ArminMoghimi/keypoint-based-RRN/README.md

 # Keypoint based Relative Radiometric Normalization (RRN) (codes and dataset)

-This repository includes a MATLAB codes and datasets used in our manuscript "[A. Moghimi, T. Celik, A. Mohammadzadeh, H. Kusetogullari, "A Comparative Analysis of Feature Point Detection and Matching Methods in Relative Radiometric Normalization"] for relative radiometric normalization (RRN) of unregistered bi-temporal multi-spectral images.
+This repository includes a MATLAB codes and datasets used in our manuscript (A. Moghimi, T. Celik, A. Mohammadzadeh and H. Kusetogullari, "Comparison of Keypoint Detectors and Descriptors for Relative Radiometric Normalization of Bitemporal Remote Sensing Images," in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing.
+2021, doi: https://doi.org/10.1109/JSTARS.2021.3069919,) for relative radiometric normalization (RRN) of unregistered bi-temporal multi-spectral images.

 ## Overview
 The MATLAB code implements the fully automatic relative radiometric normalization methods for unregistered satellite image pairs based on the different feature detector-descriptors, presented in our manuscript.